Laser Resurfacing in London

 The laser skin resurfacing involves three steps:

-- Conditioning: an Ng:YAG laser is passed along the surface of the skin twice, penetrating the tissue and conditioning the skin.
+- Conditioning: an Ng: YAG laser is passed along the skin’s surface twice, penetrating the tissue and conditioning the skin.

-- Fractional therapy: the fractional Er:YAG laser is used to ablate old skin, allowing for new, tighter tissue to form.
+- Fractional therapy: the fractional Er: YAG laser is used to ablate old skin, allowing for new, tighter tissue to form.

-- Peeling: the full light Er:YAG laser ablates the skin, removing any superficial imperfections on the skin.
+- Peeling: the full light Er: YAG laser ablates the skin, removing any superficial imperfections on the skin.

 Types of laser resurfacing:

-Recovery After Laser Resurfacing
+What to Expect After Laser Skin Resurfacing

 A burning sensation of the face with associated swelling develops over the first 24 hours and takes about 24-48 hours to resolve.
 This is a non-invasive procedure, so there is very little recovery time.
-You will be able to return home the same day as the procedure.
+You will be able to return home on the same day as the procedure.
 You may experience redness on the skin that may feel similar to a mild sunburn.
 This may last for around 48 hours.
-After around 36 hours the skin will begin to peel.
-After seven days you may wish to do a light exfoliation to remove any peeling skin.
+After around 36 hours, the skin will begin to peel.
+After seven days, you may wish to do a light exfoliation to remove any peeling skin.

 Risks and Potential Complications of Laser Resurfacing